Last updated September 21, 2023 (originally published April 25, 2019)

 Digestion is rapidly inhibited during stress.
-Blood flow is diverted away from digestive organs, gastrointestinal enzymes responsible for breaking down food decrease and peristalsis (the muscular contractions of the intestines that help move food along) is inhibited.
+Blood flow is diverted away from digestive organs, gastrointestinal enzymes responsible for breaking down food decrease, and peristalsis (the muscular contractions of the intestines that help move food along) is inhibited.
 When facing a critical threat, this is beneficial.
-Digestion is not immediately necessary and blood flow is redistributed to other working tissues.
-When stress becomes chronic, however, this weakens the digestive system.
-Stress can also increase markers of gastrointestinal inflammation and is related to conditions such as irritable bowel syndrome, ulcers, Crohn’s disease and ulcerative colitis (Yaribeygi et al., 2017).
+Digestion is not immediately necessary and blood flow is redistributed to other working tissues, such as the muscles needed for fight or flight.
+When stress becomes chronic, however, this alters the flow of the digestive system and it no longer functions efficiently.
+Stress can also increase markers of gastrointestinal inflammation and is related to conditions such as irritable bowel syndrome, ulcers, Crohn’s disease and ulcerative colitis.

 Chronic Stress and Mental Health

-Chronic stress can negatively impact mood, and high levels of stress are related to increased rates of both depression and anxiety (Khan and Alam Khan, 2017).
+Chronic stress can negatively impact mood, and high levels of stress are related to increased rates of both depression and anxiety.
 Prolonged exposure to cortisol and other corticosteroids can increase feelings of anxiety and contribute to the development of depression.
-Elevated cortisol levels are often seen in individuals with major depression, and animals with high corticosteroid levels show symptoms of depression, such as poor sleep, locomotor changes, reduced appetite and low libido (Khan and Alam Khan, 2017).
-Additionally, individuals exposed to early life stressors are more likely to experience clinically significant mental health outcomes in adulthood (Schneiderman, Ironson and Siegel, 2005).
+Elevated cortisol levels are often seen in individuals with major depression, and animals with high corticosteroid levels show symptoms of depression, such as poor sleep, locomotor changes, reduced appetite and low libido.
+Additionally, individuals exposed to early-life stress are more likely to experience clinically significant mental health outcomes in adulthood.

 Chronic Stress and Disease

-The prevailing theory behind lifestyle-related disease is that of underlying inflammation.
 Inflammation is part of the immune response to illness or injury, where white blood cells, antibodies and cytokines defend compromised tissues.
-Like stress, this is beneficial in the short-term.
+Like stress, this is beneficial in the short term.
 Chronic inflammation, however, promotes the development of most chronic diseases.
-Unchecked stress can incite or perpetuate systemic inflammation, and research reveals that stress is a common risk factor in 75-90% of modern diseases, including cardiovascular disease, diabetes, liver disease, Alzheimer’s and cancer (Liu, Wang and Jiang, 2017).
+Unchecked stress can incite or perpetuate systemic inflammation, and research reveals that stress is a common risk factor in 75 to 90% of modern diseases, including cardiovascular disease, diabetes, liver disease, Alzheimer’s disease and cancer.

 The Benefits of Stress

 While it may seem that stress is inherently negative, it can be beneficial.
 Stress can boost cognition, motivation, memory, creativity, vigilance and perseverance.
 Furthermore, the way we perceive a stressor has a significant impact on how it affects us.
-Simply viewing a stressor as a “challenge” rather than a “threat” yields better physical and psychological consequences (Kilby and Sherman, 2016).
-Stress mindsets (our attitudes and beliefs about the effects of stress) alter our behavioral and psychological responses to threat, and thus, our long-term outcomes.
-Those who view stress as adaptive are less likely to be depressed, report higher levels of happiness and have greater life satisfaction than those who view stress as detrimental (McGonigal, 2015).
+Simply viewing a stressor as a “challenge” rather than a “threat” yields better physical and psychological consequences.
+Stress mindsets (our attitudes and beliefs about the effects of stress) alter our behavioral and psychological responses to threats, and thus, our long-term outcomes.
+For example, a study examining the association of perceived stress and depression in college students found that the higher the level of stress perception the more likely the person is to experience depression.

 To objectively test the effect of mindset on the physiological stress response, researchers set up an experiment involving a mock interview and measured two stress hormones: cortisol and dehydroepiandrosterone (DHEA).
 As mentioned earlier, cortisol is behind some of the deleterious effects of chronic stress.
 It helps break down stored fuel and inhibit unnecessary systems during the stress response, but chronically high levels can hamper health.
-DHEA also rises during a stress response, which promotes brain growth, recovery and repair from stressors (McGonigal, 2015).
+DHEA also rises during a stress response, and promotes brain growth and recovery and affects emotions, immune reactions, mood and behavior because it easily crosses the brain-blood barrier.
 Researchers randomly assigned participants to watch either a “stress is enhancing” or “stress is debilitating” video before their mock interviews.
-They found that, compared to the “stress is debilitating” group, those who watched the “stress is enhancing” video had a dramatically greater rise in DHEA, which is linked to improved health outcomes in response to stress (Crum et al., 2016).
+They found that, compared to the “stress is debilitating” group, those who watched the “stress is enhancing” video had a dramatically greater rise in DHEA, which is linked to improved health outcomes in response to stress.